ABOUT ME

 I began to challenge some of the beliefs I had about who I was, and who I was supposed to be.
 And I opened my mind to ideas of identity that were flexible enough to hold the ways I had changed and would continue to change.

 I contemplated my identity as being more than my body, more than my experiences, and more than my current circumstances.
+While I always considered myself an eclectic therapist, I was increasingly drawn towards incorporating approaches that oriented to the body, the transpersonal, and our ability to move through layers of consciousness.

 This fundamentally changed the way I thought about trauma recovery.